 What’s your favourite thing about the Paradox?
 “Well it looks a million dollars.
 But my favourite thing has to be its dynamic speed in real world cycling conditions.
 It's no good having a bike that can go fast only when the road surface is perfect.
 The Paradox takes me where I want to go and does it in an exhilarating manner.
 That's what riding a bike like this should be - exhilarating.

-* All Paradoxes come with a chart advising on front and rear tyre pressure for a range of rider weights.
+* A chart advising on front and rear tyre pressure for a range of rider weights can be found on our specifications page.